Are you looking for the best things to do in Bogota?

 If you were to ask me what to do in Bogota for one day, I’d recommend you head straight to La Candelaria.

-Nearby, you’ll find a few key sites such as the cathedral, the Plaza de Bolívar, and many historic churches.
+Aside from the charming old houses and buildings, nearby you’ll find a few key sites such as the cathedral, the Plaza de Bolívar, and many historic churches.

 I found the Candelaria safe compared to other areas.
 If you’re wondering where to stay in Bogota, do your research, you may lose yourself as you explore the city deeper.